-Part of what makes fibromyalgia such a difficult condition to both live with and care for is that it usually comes along with a host of other health problems that make things feel much worse.
+Fibromyalgia is a difficult condition to both live with and care for as it causes a host of health problems.
 Some of the conditions that fibromyalgia sufferers often have to deal with can include:

 - Neck or back pain